SIGLA-GU/siglatools/docs/run_data_pipeline.md

 - IndexError: There's probably an illegal non-empty cell in the data section of a Google Sheet.
 - HttpError 429: The number of Google Sheets read operations has been exhausted.
 Maybe wait 15-30 minutes and re-run the pipeline by using the re-run workflow button.
 - UnableToAccessSpreadsheet: The script was unable to access the spreadsheet.
 It could be that the spreadsheet is not located in the PROD folder.
+- UnableToCreateFormattedSheetData: The script was unable to parse the Googlesheet data.
+- PrefectFlowFailure: The script failed to complete without errors.
+- InvalidWorkflowInputs: The inputs to the script are invalid.